-SchoolTutoring Academy’s tutoring programs for Moreau students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Moreau students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Moreau, New York, is located within the boundaries of the South Glen Falls Central School District.
 The district operates four elementary schools, one middle school, and one high school.
 It has a total enrollment of 3,200 students.
 Instruction in all other Moreau classes, including science, foreign language, and health, is based on learning standard that the state of New York adopted in 1996.
 Math and Language Arts have been refocused through the implementation of Common Core Standards.